gentlevulture/comic-collector/README.md

 # **Community Indie Longbox**

- #### Inspired by the struggles of Bill Finger, Jack Kirby, and Robert Kirkman and their struggles against big publishers and their corporate overlords, this website is a user sourced, public list of  to help support smaller publishers and local artists through your local comic shop.
+ #### Inspired by the struggles of Bill Finger, Jack Kirby, and Robert Kirkman, by their struggles against big publishers and their corporate overlords.
+This website is a user-sourced public list of independent comics to help support smaller publishers and local artists through this online source coupled with your friendly local comic shop.

  Link here:
  [_Join the_ **Indie Longbox Community** _now_!](https://indy-longbox.herokuapp.com/)